karlbuscheck/exploring_linear_vs_polynomial_regression/README.md

-# Exploring Overfitting with Linear and Polynomial Regression Models
+# Complexity, Accuracy, and Chaos: Exploring Overfitting with Linear and Polynomial Regression Models

 ## Project Overview